Call for Submissions

 Innovative Submission formats include:

 These submitted parts of the conference program seek teams of integrative multi-sector, multidisciplinary research.
 They will provide examples of how transdisciplinary, multisector research is done.
 For example, a plenary submission would describe research that is already integrative and transdisciplinary.
 Such submissions and plenary sessions will emphasize methods and mechanisms for launching and sustaining the research team.
 Presenters from the Plenary Sessions will be moderators and mentors of the Working Roundtables.
 Plenary Panel sessions will be 90 minutes, with each talk averaging 15-20 minutes.

 Join a Working Roundtable

-Are you interested in developing new collaborations across sectors, theoretical orientations, or methodologies?
-Submit your research findings and ideas to share with others who have similar interests in developmental processes or outcomes, but from different disciplinary and/or methodological lenses.
-Submit the research ideas or findings from your current research that you believe will be of most interest to others and the type of research you think would benefit from your research.
+These submissions are from those who are interested in developing new collaborations across sectors, theoretical orientations, or methodologies submitters are asked to describe their most interesting research findings that they believe will be of most interest to those from other disciplinary backgrounds and the other methodological, theoretical, or disciplinary backgrounds with whom they would most like to collaborate.
 For these submissions, you will present your findings in an accessible way that allows for deep discussion and integration among others with common interests.
 You can submit as a team or as an individual submission.
-The conference organizers will construct roundtables based on commonalities among submissions.
+The conference organizers will construct roundtables based on commonalities among developmental topics and/or processes, but different theoretical or methodological orientations.
 Further, conference organizers might request that these presentations be exhibited as brief video clips, posters, discussion boards or other interactive and engaging modalities.
 Working Roundtable sessions will be 110 minutes.

 Policy, Practitioner, and Funder Submission